mtod92/equpy/README.md

 # equipy
 ---
-title: 'equpy: Python and MATLAB implementations of a fast numerical algorithm for the solution of multiple chemical equilibria'
+title: 'equpy: Python and MATLAB implementations of a fast numerical algorithm for the solution of multiple binding and chemical equilibria'
 tags:
   - Python
   - MATLAB
   - chemical equilibrium
-  - multiple species
+  - binding
   - physical chemistry
 authors:
   - name: Marco Todisco